waggle-sensor/virtual-waggle/README.md

 ### Runnning Plugins

-Assuming you've already started a node environment, plugins can be run using:
+Once you've run `./waggle-node up`, you're ready to start running plugins.
+This can be done with the `run` command:

 ```sh
 ./waggle-node run path/to/plugin
 ```

-This will rebuild and run each plugin, then attach to the logs.
+This command rebuilds a plugin, runs it, then attach to the logs.
 For example, if I run out simple example plugin locally, I should get:

 ```sh
 $ ./waggle-node run ~/edge-plugins/plugin-simple